 Internal-shaped tools that fold AI into the spots where network engineers lose hours.
 Auditors that cite the control they break.
 Terminals that pair-program.
-API consoles that fetch live docs.
+Design agents that argue with themselves.
+Chat that deploys Azure.
 Digital twins that propose the fix and wait for your nod.

 An autonomous Cisco security auditor.
 Tell it an IP.
 It SSHes in, runs hardening checks, cross-references NIST 800-53 and CIS, looks up live CVEs, and produces the report.
 No checklists, no scripts.

-A multi-tab SSH terminal with an AI sidekick that watches your session and suggests the right command before you Alt-Tab to ChatGPT.
-Cloud or local model — your call.
+A split-screen, multi-tab web terminal for network engineers, SSH and serial, with an AI copilot that watches your live session and suggests the right command before you Alt-Tab to ChatGPT.
+Five backends, cloud or local.

 A streaming chat UI for Cisco's DevNet Content Search MCP.
 Ask anything about Meraki or Catalyst Center APIs and get a token-streamed answer with real operation IDs and doc URLs.
 Hosted on a single Worker.